My Milestones: 2017 Benefit Honoree – Adam Berebitsky

 Tell us about your involvement with Milestones.

 I’ve known co-founder Ilana (Hoffer Skoff) for many years and was aware of the organization and what she and (co-founder) Mia were doing.

-I’ve served as board president at Milestones for the past three years and was asked to continue on for a fourth year.
+I’ve served as board president at Milestones for the past inflatable water slides for sale three years and was asked to continue on for a fourth year.
 Well, my main job is getting the awareness of what our organization provides to the community.
 First and foremost, this is very important.
 We have grown over my tenure and created diversity in the board.
 We have great people on the development committee and the finance committee who help the organization achieve its goals.
 We continue to improve on our digital platforms – driving people to our services via the website and social media outlets.
 This has increased the awareness of Milestones over the last few years.

 Tell us about yourself.
 Are you from Northeast Ohio?